 Teen Drivers Generally Have Higher Insurance Premiums

 Regardless of whether or not you put your family’s newest driver on your policy the premiums for teens are generally higher than for adults who’ve been driving for awhile.
 It’s simply common sense: teens are inexperienced and this means that behind the wheel they are apt to make more mistakes and possibly take risks that an experienced driver would not.
 Insurance companies understand this and thus charge more.
 Not to mention statistical data does show that in Canada younger less experienced drivers are nearly 50% more likely to be involved in a car crash.

 So knowing right from the get-go that insurance coverage for your teen driver is going to be a bit more expensive is important to take into consideration.
 One way to save some money on your new driver’s insurance is to take out a policy with the same insurance company under whom you’re already covered.
 Multiple driver discounts may apply.

 The Minute Your Teen Driver Gets Their License They Need to Be Covered By An Insurance Policy

-While in the permit stage your teen may not necessarily need to be insured, but as soon as they have license in hand that insurance coverage needs to be in effect.
-Even if they do not have their own car, they have to be included in the policy, as assumedly they will be driving yours.
-And again, depending on your situation and your family’s needs, the type of coverage can vary.
+While in the permit stage your teen may not necessarily need to be insured but as soon as they have license in hand that insurance coverage needs to be in effect.
+Even if they do not have their own car they have to be included in the policy as long as they will be driving your vehicle.
+And again depending on your situation and your family’s needs the type of coverage can vary.
 But that coverage must be active immediately for your newly licensed driver.